Skip to content

 !!! tip "Pro Tip"

-Run `mkdocs serve` instead of `mkdocs build` during local development.
+Run `task serve` (or `properdocs serve`) instead of `task build` during local development.

 The live-reload server refreshes the browser on every save.